ismailfer/exchange-simulator/README.md

 This application is dockerized with Dockerfile

-Latest docker image is available at my dockerhub; built with jdk17, running on port 9080
+Latest docker image is available at my dockerhub; built with jdk17, running on port 9080 and 9081

 [hub.docker.com/r/ismailfer/exchange-simulator](https://hub.docker.com/r/ismailfer/exchange-simulator)